-As an educator and mentor, my work with students is grounded in scholarly teaching, decolonial and anti-oppressive pedagogies (e.g. Linda Tuhiwai Smith and Paolo Freire), and intersectional feminist analytical frameworks (e.g. Kimberlé Crenshaw) that, together, drive my students and I to create brave spaces in which we can work collectively toward the self-actualization and social justice advocacy that lies at the heart of women's, gender, and sexuality studies (WGSS) teaching and learning.
+As an educator and mentor, my work with students is grounded in scholarly teaching, decolonial and anti-oppressive pedagogies (e.g. Linda Tuhiwai Smith and Paolo Freire), and intersectional feminist analytical frameworks (e.g. Kimberlé Crenshaw and Patricia Hill-Collins) that, together, drive my students and I to create brave spaces in which we can work collectively toward the self-actualization and social justice advocacy that lies at the heart of women's, gender, and sexuality studies (WGSS) teaching and learning.
+My teaching is consistently ranked by students and peers as excellent, and I was recently recognized with a 2021 Distinguished Faculty Award.
 My overarching goal is to get my students to think critically about the construction of knowledge and why it matters who gets to say what matters.

 Kim begins her historical walking tour on Calgary's sex trade industry.
 Photo by Michelle Bodner, September 2018.